PS4 Error Code (CE-34878-0) – Totally Fixed by Experts

-In many cases, the real cause of this error is corrupted data caused by a faulty storage device on which you installed the game/app.
-Usually it’s the PS4 internal hard drive that’s getting old and needs to “retire”.
-Or, if your playing your game on an extended storage, it might be the external HDD then that causing Error (CE-34878-0).
+In many cases, the actual main cause of PS4 Error (CE-34878-0) is corrupted data caused by a faulty storage device on which you installed the game/app.
+Usually, it’s the PS4 internal hard drive that’s getting old and needs to “retire”.
+Or, if you’re playing your game on extended storage, it might be the external HDD then that causing Error (CE-34878-0).

 Major PS4 Games Causing Error Code (CE-34878-0)

 According to reports, there are six major PS4 games that generate Error Code (CE-34878-0) during the gameplay.
 They are:

 - Spider Man